Akash-1gif/Akash-1gif/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=Akash-1gif&" alt="your mum" /></p>

 ## What I Do
-- **Flask Developer**: Develop robust applications related to ML applications, LLM interactions, and automation
+- **Flask Developer**: Develop robust applications related to ML and LLM use cases, and automation
 - **Data Engineer**: Ensuring smooth creation and deployment of data pipelines and developing suitable data ingestion methods for the applications